 Google My Business Event Photo Dimensions

-Google Business Profile event posts remain visible from publishing date until the event’s end date, unlike standard posts with 7-day limits.
-Though possible to extend post dates, this practice isn’t recommended.
+Google Business Profile event posts stay visible from publishing until the event’s end date, unlike standard posts that last 7 days.
+Extending dates is possible but not recommended.

 Event posts support photos, videos, event titles, dates, details, and call-to-action buttons.
-The recommended Google Business Profile event image size is 480 x 270 pixels for clear, engaging visuals that maximize post effectiveness.
+The recommended Google My Business Post Image Size for events is 480 x 270 pixels, ensuring clear visuals that improve effectiveness.

 3. Offers Image Dimensions